bevinsunth/nextjs-technical-test/README.md

   We’re looking for clean, well-structured, and readable code.
 Comments are welcome if something needs extra explanation.
 - **Prettier**
   At MyDeal we use Prettier to format our code.
 Please make sure you have Prettier running locally to format all your code automatically.
+- **Separation of Concerns**
+  Can we separate the rendering from the business logic to keep the codebase clean?

 ## Tips & Suggestions